Skip to Content

 What fabric is resistant to dog claws?

-Leather and tightly woven synthetic fabrics like microfiber resist claw punctures best.
+Leather, microfiber, and tightly woven synthetic fabrics resist claw damage best.

 What type of sofa is best if you have dogs?

-You’ll want leather or microfiber sofas with tight weaves that resist claws, repel hair, and clean easily with simple wipes.
+They resist scratches, repel fur, and clean easily with simple wipes.

 What material is dog proof?